Astor63/BL2-Mods/Discord Solver/Discord Solver - Moxxi version v1.0.0/ReadMe.md

 ## Discord Solver (Moxxi Version)

-In their early days in the making of weapons, Dahl, in collaboration with Torgue create the Discord Solver, a SMG who fire explosive bullet.
+In their early days in their making of weapons, Dahl, in collaboration with Torgue created the Discord Solver, a SMG who fire explosive bullet.
-Unfortunately, the agreement between the two weapons manufacturers did not last long, and the production of the SMG stopped quickly -How ironic for a weapon that's named Discord Solver!- and Torgue created the Pocket Rocket.
+Unfortunately, the agreement between the two weapons manufacturers did not last long, and the production of the SMG stopped quickly -How ironic for a weapon that's named Discord Solver!- and Torgue seized the patents to create the Pocket Rocket.

 It would seem that Moxxi still has a specimen of the Discord Solver in her private Signature collection of weapons, but no one has ever seen it, not even Marcus ... so maybe it's just a legend after all?